jina-ai/docs/chapters/sparse.rst

 A sparse matrix is a special case of a matrix in which the number of zero elements is much higher than the number of non-zero elements.
 The space used for representing data and the time for scanning the matrix can be reduced significantly using a sparse representation.
-In this guideline, we'll introduce how to use sparse matrix in Jina.
+In this guideline, we'll introduce how to use a sparse matrix in Jina.

 Before you start
 ----------------